Red Giant Evolution:|

 A star's evolution after the red giant phase depends on its mass.
 For stars greater than 1 solar mass, but less than 2 solar masses, the hydrogen burning shell eats its way outward leaving behind more helium ash.
 As the helium piles up, the core becomes more massive and contracts.
 The contraction heats the core as it becomes more dense.

-The density of the core increases to the point where the electrons become degenerate.
+The density of the core increases to the point where the electrons and helium nuclei become degenerate.
 The core begins to act more like a liquid than a gas, and it becomes incompressible and further contraction stops.

 As the hydrogen shell continues burning, the degenerate core grows hotter and hotter without expanding.
 Helium, being a larger nuclei than hydrogen, requires more kinetic energy to fuse, which means higher temperatures.
 At 100 million degrees, helium can be converted to carbon through the triple-α process.